RomeHein/ESPecial/README.md

 </div>

 - [x] Mqtt client: publish/subscribe pin state, actions.

 - [x] Wifi manager: gives a way to easily set your esp32 to your network.

 - [x] OTA: Update firmware from the web interface.
-- [x] Remote OTA: Update firmware directly when a new version is available on this repo.
-This would also allow nice things like only installing a light version of ESPecial and then download the full ESPecial from server.
-No more hassle to download all dependencies and tools.
+Get notifiy when a new version is available from github and install it directly from it.

 - [ ] Unit/integration tests!

 - [ ] Plateform.io/Makefile/bash script: simplify the installation process.

-- [ ] Compatibility with single cored boards
+- [ ] Compatibility with single cored boards.

-- [ ] Use async MQTT client: https://github.com/marvinroger/async-mqtt-client
+- [ ] Use async MQTT client: https://github.com/marvinroger/async-mqtt-client.

 ## Work in progress:
 - I2C integration